 Overall, give your website the attention it deserves so that it can serve as a potential business building tool.
 You should be proud to show it to clients.
 And since most lawyers don’t necessarily count web design and coding as part of their primary skill set, don’t be afraid to hire the help that you need to get your site to reflect the quality of your practice.

 More questions on getting started?
-Ask our marketing experts @ Headnote & leave a comment below.
+Ask our Headnote marketing experts or leave a comment below.